iluvcapra/wavinfo/docs/source/command_line.rst

 .. code-block:: shell

-    $ wavinfo [--ixml | --adm] INFILE +
+    $ wavinfo [[-i] | [--ixml | --adm]] INFILE +

-By default, `wavinfo` will output a JSON dictionary for each file argument.

 Options
 -------

+By default, `wavinfo` will output a JSON dictionary for each file argument.

-Two option flags will change the behavior of the command:
+Two option flags will change the behavior of the command in non-interactive
+mode:

 ``--ixml``
     The *\-\-ixml* flag will cause `wavinfo` to output the iXML metadata payload of each input wave file, or will emit an error message to stderr if iXML metadata is not present.

 ``--adm``
     The *\-\-adm* flag will cause `wavinfo` to output the ADM XML metadata